nathandaven/usenti-mac/README.md

 ## Credits
 - Coranac for developing this softawre, Usenti can be found here: https://www.coranac.com/projects/usenti/
 - The developers of Wineskin and Wine for making this easy to package https://github.com/Gcenx/WineskinServer
-- Professor Aaron for being a great professor to TA for!
+- Professor Hensen for being a great professor to TA for!
 - And lastly, Georgia Tech for offering CS 2261 as course :)